 If you are not dressed right and end up feeling too hot unknowingly in your sleep, can you guess what happens?
 Your body overheats when you are dozing which can cause the body to stop producing melatonin and enough growth hormones.

 This can negatively impact your metabolism and other things.
-Opting to sleep in a more cool and comfy zone ensures a night of good sleep and improves your functionality.
+Opting to sleep in a more relaxed and comfy zone ensures a night of good sleep, and improves your functionality.

 Stay cool with more breathable fabrics that are lightweight.